 I'm sure a lot of names come to your mind, or even you know someone in your life who makes this world a better place just by being there.

 Many women have helped me build my personality and many more continue to guide me to become a better person.
 I wouldn't be who I am today without them.

 And the list is far too long to name them.

 Obviously, my Solo Wedding in Santorini wouldn’t have happened without their influence on my life.

-Not to mention the valuable advice I currently have for my book!
+Not to mention the valuable guidance I currently have for my book!

 Every day, they live in me and emanate the light that I share...

 And in these troubled times, I’d like to pray for all those women who are fighting for their freedom or for others'.